What Is the UK Modern Slavery Act & How to Comply with It

 This policy includes when the policy should be used, how an issue is to be raised, and what happens when an issue dealing with slavery is uncovered.

-3. Conduct Audits to Find Supplier Non-compliance
+3. Conduct Audits to Find Supplier Noncompliance

-Part of the modern slavery statement of each company needs to explain how they conduct audits and how they identify supplier non-compliance.
+Part of the modern slavery statement of each company needs to explain how they conduct audits and how they identify supplier noncompliance.

+Companies are responsible for making sure their suppliers and service providers are not in violation of the Modern Slavery Act.
 Companies need to ask their suppliers to provide a copy of their Modern Slavery statement and conduct rigorous audits on those that fall into high-risk categories.

 Operations, the sourcing of labor and materials, and suppliers further down the supply chain all need to be investigated and examined for any potential threats and violations.